-With the Pixel, the company’s first home-made smartphone, Google decided to make part of the usual pains of phone setup disappear.
+With the Pixel and Pixel XL, the company’s first home-made smartphones, Google decided to make part of the usual pains of phone setup disappear.
 For those switching from an iPhone to a new Pixel phone, it’s easier than ever to take all your contacts, messages, calendar appointments and media with you.

 iPhone to Pixel transfer: How to connect